laravel/docs/queries.md

 In the example above, Laravel will attempt to insert two records.
 If a record already exists with the same `departure` and `destination` column values, Laravel will update that record's `price` column.

-> {note} The MySQL database driver ignores the second argument of the `upsert` method and always uses the "primary" and "unique" indexes of the table to detect existing records.

 > {note} All databases except SQL Server require the columns in the second argument of the `upsert` method to have a "primary" or "unique" index.
+In addition, the MySQL database driver ignores the second argument of the `upsert` method and always uses the "primary" and "unique" indexes of the table to detect existing records.

 <a name="update-statements"></a>
 ## Update Statements